MilkJug1/MilkJug1/README.md

 - 🔭 I’m currently working on [a Half-Life:Alyx project](https://www.youtube.com/watch?v=pduHWVVlJO0)

-- 🌱 I’m currently learning **Source 2 Hammer, Reverse Engineering**
+- 🌱 I’m currently learning **Source 2 Hammer, Reverse Engineering, Rust(The programming lang), and a Website.**

 - 👯 I’m looking to collaborate on **any kind of open-source project**